bparanj/crystal/electronics/book/basics/inductive-reactance.md

 2. **Frequency Dependence:**
    - The resistance to current (reactance) increases with higher frequencies.

-This experiment directly demonstrates the frequency-dependent behavior of an inductor in an AC circuit with minimal components, emphasizing its fundamental role in opposing current changes.
+This experiment demonstrates the frequency-dependent behavior of an inductor in an AC circuit and shows how it opposes current changes.